Hemanthpothu/Alphanso_task_/README.md

 All remaining internal nodes of the tree are left in their default green color.

 This approach ensures that the binary tree is colored as specified, with outer nodes following an anticlockwise pattern of blue and red, while inner nodes remain green.

+# Output Format:
+Printing the respective color of Nodes of the Binary tree

 # Attached the some corner sample test cases with the respective output